 Neither we nor any other person assumes responsibility for the accuracy and completeness of any of these forward-looking statements.
-Moreover, the forward-looking statements made in this prospectus relate only to events as of the date on which the statements are made.
-We undertake no obligation to update any forward-looking statements made in this prospectus to reflect events or circumstances after the date of this prospectus or to reflect new information or the occurrence of unanticipated events, except as required by law.
-You should not place undue reliance on our forward-looking statements.
+Moreover, the forward-looking statements made in this Annual Report relate only to events as of the date on which the statements are made.
+We undertake no obligation to update any forward-looking statements made in this Annual Report to reflect events or circumstances after the date of this Annual Report or to reflect new information or the occurrence of unanticipated events, except as required by law.
+You should not place undue reliance on our forwardlooking statements.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.